ZelenskiyNikolay/MyArduinoRobot/README.md

 Pet Robot

 This project is a small pet robot.

 Features:

-Reacts to motion and changes states based on the time of day.
+-Reacts to motion and changes states based on the time of day.

-Produces R2D2-style sounds.
+-Produces R2D2-style sounds.

-Changes facial expressions on the screen depending on its current state.
+-Changes facial expressions on the screen depending on its current state.

 In development:

-Movement on a table, dancing, and other animations.
+-Movement on a table, dancing, and other animations.

-Autonomous charging: parking on the charger in the evening or when the battery is low.
+-Autonomous charging: parking on the charger in the evening or when the battery is low.

-PC communication via radio link for extended functionality.
+-PC communication via radio link for extended functionality.

 Modules used:
 Arduino Mega 2560